 The great oddity of moving time zones away from home isn’t the separation of space, which you can trace with a finger on a map, but the time divide.
-As I write this at 6:00am Sunday morning, it is yet 10:00pm, Saturday night in California.
-Part of my brain is still, and will always (even after jet lag eases) be aware of that other time and of the people I love moving through it.
+As I write this at 6:00am Sunday morning - and 10:00pm, Saturday night in California.
+Part of my brain will remain (even after jet lag eases) aware of that other time, and of the people I love moving through it.
 The awareness produces a sensation of splitting, not unpleasant, especially since this separation is voluntary, a privilege rather than a consequence of circumstance.
-My senses and perceptions of both this place—England, and home—deepens.
+My perceptions of both places, England and home, deepen.
 My sense of self as distinct and mutable, sharpens.
 I have to mark it down on a paper, before the awareness dulls and is lost again.

 Leave a Reply.

 Notes on travel and living abroad.